 View this video, and tell others about it!
 You can watch it by clicking here.

 The District has many people in our congregations who are involved in volunteer jail and prison ministry.
-We also have two workers employed by the District part-time to conduct Prison Ministry, the Rev. Charles Olander and the Rev. Stephen Southward.
-As they share Christ with prison inmates, they truly are seeing lives changed and transformed by the power of God's Word.
+We also have a growing number of congregational pastors who enter prisons to conduct ministry one day a week.
+As these people speak of Christ with prison inmates in their own respective ways and capacities, they truly are seeing lives changed and transformed by the power of God's Word.